 Parties can choose to settle a divorce without appearing in court in front of a Judge.
 This is often accomplished through mediation (either private or court ordered) with a qualified neutral third-party mediator, or through direct negotiations between the parties' respective attorneys.

 Attorney Lesley Foss can help guide, advise, and assist clients through this sometimes challenging process and explain the applicability of the law and procedure to each client’s unique individual situation and set of circumstances.
-An experienced divorce attorney is an essential guide to this process, a skilled negotiator, and a strong advocate—able to work for a client’s interests.
+An experienced divorce lawyer is an essential guide to this process, a skilled negotiator, and a strong advocate—able to work for a client’s interests.

 The information contained on this website is to be considered general and informational in nature only.
 Any articles, blog postings or other information on these pages should not be considered legal advice, referred to for legal advice, and cannot be considered to create any attorney/client relationship.
 If you need legal advice about divorce or a particular family law matter and wish to inquire about Lesley Foss or any other Fremstad Law attorney representing you, please contact the Fremstad Law Firm at (701) 478-7620.